-Some of these items are optional, and I have labelled them as being so – you don’t have to spend lots of money as there are also some alternatives which can be cheaper.
+Some of these items are optional, and I have labeled them as being so – you don’t have to spend lots of money as there are also some alternatives that can be cheaper.
 The list below is your start point but continue reading as I explain each aspect in more detail.

 - Portable camping projector (see my recommendation on Amazon)

 - Camping movie screen (optional, but you can use special screen material)

 - Speakers (optional, but recommended)

 - Media player (can be a smartphone, USB stick, tablet, or flash drive)

 Further down the page, I’ve listed out some movies to watch from camping.
 Scroll down to see those suggestions if you are stuck for ideas.
 But providing you already have an idea of what you want to watch, you will need some way in which to store that digital content.